 Do not drive R/C vehicles in the parking lot or anywhere else near the landlord’s property.

-When driving through the parking lot, keep to the outside edge.
+When driving through the parking lot, keep to the inside edge (higher ground around the oval).
 Do not drive onto the property if it is wet.
 We do not want to cause our landlord any unnecessary parking lot maintenance costs.

 SORRCC is a “members club” – we make decisions based on what the majority of members want, so come to meetings or privately talk to the executive about your ideas or concerns.